 Drawings of individual common household objects.
 Often these objects are based on basic geometric forms such as a sphere (an orange?), a box (milk carton?), a cylinder (water bottle?), a cone etc. An awareness of the structure that lies beneath the surface of the objects you draw will enable you to draw any given object from different angles.

 Drawings of an interior - a room - can demonstrate a working knowledge of linear perspective and enable you to compose a convincing and interesting layout.
 Use 2 point perspective to draw a room in your house (kitchen, bedroom?).
 When choosing a view of a room, avoid facing a wall directly.
 Look toward a corner instead.
 12 to 15 feet away from a corner of the room will allow you to see and draw a satisfying wide-angle view of the room.

-Character Drawings - Design an animation character and draw a turn-around of the character (front view, ¾ view, side view etc.) along with various action poses and facial expressions.
+Your character design will show your ability to take something right out of your imagination and give it a concrete form.
+Other portfolio drawings are based more on observation and this one is all about visualization and imagination.
+Design an animation character and draw a turn-around of the character (front view, ¾ view, side view etc.) along with various action poses and facial expressions.

 The format for the final portfolio will vary from school to school.
-Some schools will ask for 8.5 X 11 scans or photocopies of your artwork in a plastic folder.
-Other schools will require original artwork to be submitted and then collected by the student after it is evaluated.
-Either way, if you invest the necessary time and effort into each of the drawings that make up the portfolio and then present the final drawings in a professional manner, your portfolio can highlight your drawing skills and help you get into animation school!
+Some schools will ask for 8.5 X 11 scans or photocopies of your artwork in a folder or envelope.
+Other schools will require original artwork to be submitted in a large portfolio display case.
+If you invest the necessary time and effort into each of the drawings that make up the portfolio and then present the final drawings in a professional manner, your portfolio can highlight your drawing skills and help you get into animation school!